I want to start today with a short list for you to look at...

 Another reason Nordic walking is so healthy...
 It gets you outside.

-A paper in Frontiers in Psychology in 2020 looked at the effects of nature on our mental and physical state.
-The researchers analyzed 14 studies and found that 10 to 30 minutes of sitting outside or walking outside:
+A paper in Frontiers in Psychology published in 2020 looked at the effects of nature on our mental and physical states.
+The researchers analyzed 14 studies and found that 10 to 30 minutes of sitting outside or walking outside led to:

 - Lowered heart rate

 - Lower levels of the stress hormone cortisol